 Mile High Memories

 The Colorado Avalanche played a pair of big games on this date.
-On May 29, 1996, the Avalanche advanced to the Stanley Cup Final for the first time in franchise history with a 4-1 victory over the Detroit Red Wings, in Game 6 of the Western Conference Finals.
+On May 29, 1996, they advanced to the Stanley Cup Final for the first time in franchise history with a 4-1 victory over the Detroit Red Wings in Game 6 of the Western Conference Finals.
 The loss was a bitter pill to swallow in Detroit as the Red Wings set an NHL record with 62 wins during the regular season.

 Joe Sakic scored two goals, including the game-winner, and added an assist on Mike Ricchi’s power-play goal in the second period.
 Peter Forsberg finished off the scoring with an unassisted goal.
 Patrick Roy tied Billy Smith of the New York Islanders by playing in his 132nd career playoff game, the most in history at the time.

 Five years later, on May 29, 2001, Roy became the first goaltender in NHL history to start in 100 games in a row for the same team when the Avalanche hosted the New Jersey Devils for Game 2 of the Stanley Cup Final.
-The Devils spoil the milestone when Bob Corkum scored a shorthanded breakaway goal, in the first period, and Turner Stevenson scored the winning goal less than three minutes later, to give the Devils a 2-1 victory.
+The Devils spoiled the milestone when Bob Corkum scored a shorthanded breakaway goal in the first period, and Turner Stevenson scored the winning goal less than three minutes later to give the Devils a 2-1 victory.

 Reaching the Final

 A pair of teams punched their tickets to the Stanley Cup Final on this date.
-On May 29, 2014, the New York Rangers beat the Montreal Canadiens 1-0, in Game 6 of the Eastern Conference Final.
-Dominic Moore scored the only goal of the game as the Rangers advance to the Final for the first time since their magical run in 1994.
+On May 29, 2014, the New York Rangers beat the Montreal Canadiens 1-0 in Game 6 of the Eastern Conference Final.
+Dominic Moore scored the game’s only goal as the Rangers advance to the Final for the first time since their magical run in 1994.
 Goaltender Henrik Lundqvist only had to make 18 saves for the shutout.
 The win was the 42nd of his playoff career, putting him ahead of Mike Richter for most in team history.

 Odds & Ends

-Dominik Hasek recorded his 10th career playoff shutout, on May 29, 2002, in the Red Wings’ 2-0 win over the Avalanche, in Game 6 of the Western Conference Finals.
+Dominik Hasek recorded his 10th career playoff shutout on May 29, 2002, in the Red Wings’ 2-0 win over the Avalanche, in Game 6 of the Western Conference Final.
 Brendan Shanahan and Darren McCarty scored to force a seventh and final game back in Detroit.